RalphX1/MathTeacher_OpenAI_Assistant/README.md

 ## License

-MathTutor-OpenAI is open-source software licensed under the MIT license.
+MathTeacher-OpenAI-Assistant is open-source software licensed under the MIT license.